no-more-secrets/parsco/README.md

 3. Has the ability (unlike a conventional function) to suspend and resume execution.

-When a coroutine is first called, the runtime will setup a coroutine frame consisting of a "promise" object.
+When a coroutine is first called, the C++ language "runtime" will setup a coroutine frame consisting of a "promise" object and enough space to hold any local variables in the function.
 Then, while executing the coroutine, each time the `co_await` or `co_return` keywords are used, the compiler will query the promise object via some extension points to ask it what to do in response.
-This promise object (and the hidden calls to query it) are leveraged by this library to allow the coroutine to automatically handle the the following things that need to be done while parsing:
+This promise object (and the hidden calls to query it) are leveraged by this library to automate the following tasks which must be done to parse a string:

+1. Passing around the input buffer.
-1. Keep track of the input buffer and the current position in the input buffer.
+2. Keeping track of the current position in the input buffer.
-2. Detect a premature EOF (end of input stream) and terminate the parse all of the way up the call stack.
+3. Detecting a premature EOF (end of input stream) and potentially terminating the parse.
-3. Detect and handle parsing errors (i.e., syntax errors in the input), which can result in either cancelling the entire parse (cascading up the call stack) or in backtracking to reattempt with another parser.
-In the former case, it will provide an error message and input buffer location to the user.
+4. Detecting and handle parsing errors (i.e., syntax errors in the input), which can result in either cancelling the entire parse (unwinding the call stack) or in backtracking to reattempt with another parser.
+5. Providing error message and input buffer location to the user in the case of a parsing error.
-4. Returning of the result of parsing.
+6. Returning of the result of parsing in a type-safe way.

 All of this happens automatically when you `co_await` on a parser object.